MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging-conditional-breakpoints.md

 ## To set a conditional breakpoint

-When you've enabled debugging mode, and found a place in the code where you want to test a condition, you can right-click the margin of the code editor, and then choose **Conditional Breakpoint**.
+When you've enabled debugging mode, and found a place in the code where you want to test a condition, you can right-click the margin of the code editor, and then choose **Add Conditional Breakpoint**.
 Or, you can right-click on an existing breakpoint and choose **Edit Breakpoint**.
 In the inline dialog, choose **Expression** and then enter a condition that you want to test.

 > [!NOTE]
 > There are other options in the inline dialog, such as **Hit Count** and **Log Message**.
 These options aren't supported in AL.